Serving the Gainesville and Hawthorne Florida Area

 A planetary gear set consists of a sun gear in the center, 3 or more planet gears meshed with and encircling the sun gear, and a ring gear with teeth on the inside, encircling the planet gear assembly.

 The speeds are obtained by holding one of the three gears, applying power to another, and taking power off the third.
 For example: power the sun gear, hold the planet gear assembly, and get reverse off the ring gear.
 Hold the sun gear, turn the planet gear, get a gear ratio off the ring gear.
 A two speed transmission needs only a single planetary gear set.
-Normally each additional speed takes another planetary gear set (a 3 speed transmission needs 2 planetaries, a 4 speed transmission takes 3), but with compound planetary gear systems a multiple speed transmission can be designed using fewer planetay gear sets..
+Normally each additional speed takes another planetary gear set (a 3 speed transmission needs 2 planetarys, a 4 speed transmission takes 3), but with compound planetary gear systems a multiple speed transmission can be designed using fewer planetary gear sets..

 An automatic transmission has one or more sets of planetary gears, they are stopped by clutches and bands to get all the speeds and reverse.